apache/metron/metron-platform/metron-common/README.md

     * input - Object of string or collection type (e.g. list)
   * Returns: Integer

+### `LIST_ADD`
+  * Description: Adds an element to a list.
+  * Input:
+    * list - List to add element to.
+    * element - Element to add to list
+  * Returns: Resulting list with the item added at the end.

 ### `MAAS_GET_ENDPOINT`
   * Description: Inspects ZooKeeper and returns a map containing the name, version and url for the model referred to by the input parameters.
   * Input: